bytedance/byteps/README.md

 BytePS outperforms existing open-sourced distributed training frameworks by a large margin.
 For example, on BERT-large training, BytePS can achieve ~90% scaling efficiency with 256 GPUs (see below), which is much higher than [Horovod](https://github.com/horovod/horovod)+[NCCL](https://github.com/NVIDIA/nccl).
 In certain scenarios, BytePS can double the training speed compared with Horovod+NCCL.

 ## News
-- More BytePS examples are available [here](https://github.com/byteps/examples).
+- BytePS paper has been accepted to OSDI'20 (to appear soon).
+The code to reproduce the end-to-end evaluation is available [here](https://github.com/byteps/examples).
 - Support [gradient compression](https://github.com/bytedance/byteps/pull/225).
 - [v0.2.4](https://github.com/bytedance/byteps/tree/v0.2.4)
     * Fix compatibility issue with tf2 + standalone keras